 You get the idea.
 Gather as much information as you can by talking to other people in your industry, other business owners for different ideas, and to your providers because they hear about issues other people are facing in your same industry.

-You can never have too much information!
+It’s important to know that your numbers work and you can never have too much information!